 Affixed to the pylons are a series of bronze biographical memorial markers commemorating the life and work of notable LGBTQ individuals whose achievements have helped shape the world - but whose contributions, sexual orientation or gender identity have been overlooked, minimized or redacted entirely from most historic texts.
 Mounted below each 18" x 24" bronze memorial is a 4" x 18" dedication plate recognizing the donor(s) whose generosity made that marker possible.
 Forty (40) bronze markers - the largest collection of detailed bronze biographical memorials in the world - line the Legacy Walk.

-Since its inception, it has become an internationally recognized beacon of enlightenment for the 1.5 million visitors who come to the streetscape every year for a casual stroll or a professionally guided tour.
+Since its inception, the Legacy Walk has become an internationally recognized beacon of pride and enlightenment for the 1.5 million visitors who come to the streetscape every year for a casual stroll or a professionally guided tour.
 As the only installation of its kind in the world, the Legacy Walk was declared a Historic Landmark in 2019.